mattdeboard/svelte-blog/README.md

 # What is this?

 This is the source code for my static blog which is currently hosted at <https://svelte-blog.mattdeboard.workers.dev>.
+It is a rewrite of my [original blog](https://github.com/mattdeboard/mattdeboard.net).

 ## Notes for myself